forkyeah/forkyeah.io/content/blog/vegan-bulletproof-coffee/index.md

 ### Ingredients

-* High quality beans (shade-grown, fair-trade, wet-processed, organic * preferred)
+* High quality beans (shade-grown, fair-trade, wet-processed, organic preferred)
 * Coconut butter, or manna
 * Walnut or hemp oil (optional)

 ### Equipment

 * Your preferred method for brewing coffee.
-I use a hand-cranked burr * grinder and a porcelain filter cone with unbleached filters
+I use a [hand-cranked burr grinder](https://amzn.to/2TbGYLm) and a [porcelain filter cone](https://amzn.to/2GTmyQV) with [unbleached filters](https://amzn.to/2C19CV8)
 * Blender
 * Measuring spoons (optional)

 ### Procedure
-1. Grind then brew the beans
+1. Grind, then brew the beans
 2. While the coffee percolates, measure into the blender:
   * 1-2 T coconut butter (or eyeball it)
   * 1-2 t walnut or hemp oil (or guesstimate)